 The Looker application requires outbound (public internet) network access for authorization, email relay, github, and license checks.

-Looker also needs several other ports that can be internal to your network.
-Looker needs ports to communicate with your databases.
-You’ll need additional ports if you have migrated your internal configuration to a MySQL database or if you have clustered Looker (so the cluster nodes can communicate with each other.)
+In addition to those listed on this page, Looker needs ports opened to communicate with your databases.
+You may also need to open additional ports if you have migrated your internal configuration to a MySQL database or if you have clustered Looker (so the cluster nodes can communicate with each other).

 If you wish to allow this, your Looker instance will need to make an outbound HTTPS connection to auth.looker.com on port 443.